TheFeministSoftwareFoundation/C-plus-Equality/README.md

 A project of the [Feminist Software Foundation](http://feministsoftwarefoundation.org/).
 Feminist software is a cornerstone of any modern free society.
 We build this foundation.

+Now hosted on BitBucket, as GitHub proves to be too misogynistic to support a feminist programming language.

 C+=
 ===============